 Do you have a pedigree (Ivy League school, worked at Facebook/Google, did some programming for the NSA.
 Or family vacations have happened in the Hamptons for the last few generations)?
 If so, your odds went up a bit.
 The rest of us take another punch in the face.
 Odds drop without a strong pedigree (but I did it anyway, and so can you).

 I’m hoping you are still reading because that means either you are a glutton for punishment or you are actually committed to make something happen.
-So, I’ll stop the torture and go right to solutions even though there are at least 5-6 more hard, face punching points that could help set your expectations.
+So, I’ll stop the torture and go right to solutions even though there are at least 5-6 harder, face-punching points that could help set your expectations.

 Here’s the reality.
 If you want to build a company, you can.
 If you want to raise money, you can.
 I am positive from the post you just read that you understand it isn’t and won’t be easy, but it seems you may possess one of the single largest determining factors of success: perseverance.